openhab/openhab-js/README.md

 #### Adding Conditions

-If you want the rule to only execute if one or many predefined conditions, e.g. some Item has a given state, are met, select "Add Condition".
+If you want the rule to only execute if one or many predefined conditions, e.g. some Item has a given state are met, select "Add Condition".
 Next, select "Script Condition" and, again, "ECMAScript 262 Edition 11".

 You can now write conditions for your rule using standard ES6 JavaScript along with the included openHAB [Standard Library](#standard-library).